 Preparing the EU for Digital Health

-Health is an area which Europe can undoubtedly benefit from, during the data and Artificial Intelligence revolution.
+Health is an area where Europe can undoubtedly benefit from during the data and Artificial Intelligence revolution.
 The COVID-19 pandemic has demonstrated how accurate and quickly accessible data is fundamental in the management of cross-border public health emergencies.
 Nevertheless, the road to fully exploit the potential benefits of data and AI in health is only partially built, still extremely fragmented and not yet developed with patients’ views at the centre.

 To strengthen the patient community voice on digital health, over the past few months EPF has been working on several initiatives and publications addressing some of the most important updates in this field.

 In response to the publication of the European Commission’s new plans on digitalisation in February, which included a novel Data Strategy and a White Paper on AI, EPF launched a broad consultation initiative involving its 75 national and European members.
 The process included two webinars to collect patient groups’ views and a dedicated exchange with the EPF Digital Health Working group.
 To support this initiative, EPF has also published an EU Policy Briefing on Big Data and Artificial Intelligence plus a summary report from our recent survey on Electronic Health Records.